|Roman Catholic 75%||Muslim 4%|

 |Non-religious 19%||Evangelical 1.35%|

-The country of Spain covers an area of 313,658 square miles (504,783 sq. km.) and is roughly twice the size of the state of Oregon.
+The country of Spain covers an area of 313,658 square miles (504,783 sq. km.), about twice the size of the state of Oregon.
 It is located on the Iberian Peninsula in southern Europe.
-It is bordered by Portugal and the Atlantic Ocean to the West; France, Andorra, and the Bay of Biscay to the North; and the Mediterranean Sea to the East and South.
-In addition to the mainland, Spain also encompasses the Canary islands off of northwest Africa in the Atlantic Ocean and the enclaves of Ceuta and Melilla on the North African coast.
+It is bordered by Portugal and the Atlantic Ocean to the west, France, Andorra, and the Bay of Biscay to the north, and the Mediterranean Sea to the East and South.
+In addition to the mainland, Spain also encompasses the Canary Islands off of northwest Africa in the Atlantic Ocean and the enclaves of Ceuta and Melilla on the North African coast.

 Spain was ruled by military dictator Francisco Franco from 1939 to his death in 1975.
-In 1978, Spain adopted a parliamentary constitutional monarchy with a multiparty democracy.
+In 1978, Spain adopted a parliamentary constitutional monarchy with a multi-party democracy.
 With seventeen autonomous states and two autonomous cities, Spain is one of the most decentralized countries in Europe.
 It has the fifth largest economy on the European continent and ranks in the top ten for quality of life worldwide.
-Spain is a member of the European Union.

-Under Franco's dictatorship, Evangelicals faced varying degrees of discrimination and persecution for not complying with the state religion - Catholicism.
-However, since the formation of the new constitution (1978), Catholicism lost its place and power as the state religion and non-Catholics were granted freedom of worship.
-Although Spain’s new found freedom of religion has had many positive results, it has also led to the rapid secularization of Spain, leading to a moral and spiritual crisis.
-At the present, only fourteen percent of the younger generation describe themselves as religious.
+Under Franco's dictatorship, Evangelicals faced varying degrees of discrimination and persecution for not complying with the state religion—Roman Catholicism.
+However, at the formation of the new constitution (1978), Catholicism lost its place and power as the state religion; non-Catholics were granted freedom of worship.
+Although Spain’s newfound freedom of religion has had many positive results, it has also led to the rapid secularization of Spain, leading to a moral and spiritual crisis.
+Only fourteen percent of the younger generation now describe themselves as religious.

-Of the 8,112 municipalities in Spain, only 650 have an evangelical church.
+Of the 8,112 municipalities in Spain, only 650 have an Evangelical church.
 There are 345 cities and towns of over 5,000 inhabitants that have no evangelical witness.
 The evangelical grow that has occurred in recent years is largely due to the influx of immigrants from Latin America, Romania, and Africa.
 This has led many Spaniards to view the evangelical faith as a foreign religion.
-Although the need is great throughout Spain and its various people groups, the most needy are the Basques, Muslims, Chinese, the over one million university students, and those lost to drug addition (Spain has one of the highest rates of drug addition in all of Europe).
+Although the need is great throughout Spain and its various people groups, those most in need are Basques, Muslims, Chinese, university students, and drug addicts (Spain has one of the highest rates of drug addiction in all of Europe).